Stuie/papercut/README.md

 :app:compileDebugJavaWithJavac FAILED
 ```

 If you set the `stopShip` parameter to false in the annotation then you will only receive a warning.
+This matches the behavior of `Refactor`.

 ```java
 @RemoveThis(value = "After SOME_FEATURE has launched", stopShip = false)